The vanguard and the people it serves

-Becky Jupp, consultant physician lead for the stroke service, said: “We all buy into the principles of the vanguard.
-We recognise that there are some inequalities across the county, for instance the service available at weekends is variable.
-Our ambition is for the whole of Dorset to have equally excellent care.
+The vanguard recognised that there are some inequalities across the county, for instance the service available at weekends is variable.
+Its ambition is for the whole of Dorset to have equally excellent care.

 2. Developing a county-wide service for non-surgical cancer care

 The award of vanguard status has added an extra drive to the development of the Dorset Cancer Alliance, which aims to deliver an innovative, sustainable, county-wide cancer service.

 Tamas Hickish, clinical director oncology at Poole Hospital, explained: “We want to build a more uniform service across the whole county with equity of access and standards, offering person-centred care, closer to home, seven days a week.

 “The ambition is to provide radiotherapy closer to homes in west Dorset, preventing long journeys to hospital which the team believes may result in some patients deciding against treatment.

 “We anticipate the new service will start mid-2017 as we’re just about to enter the procurement phase for a range of therapy satellite centres in Dorchester.